 What do I need to bring to the ward and where can I keep my belongings?

-You will have personal space for limited storage by your bedside and a member of staff will be able to give you access to a locker.
+You will have personal space for storage by your bedside and a member of staff will be able to give you access to a locker.
 Whilst we encourage you to bring some personal possessions to make your stay more comfortable, we ask that you do not bring more than you need.
 Unfortunately we cannot provide storage for any excess belongings so will ask that you send them home with your family/ friends.

 - Casual clothes

 - Dressing gown and night wear

 - Glasses/hearing aids/dentures If necessary

 - Personal items which may help your recovery

-- · Shoes and slippers
+- Shoes and slippers

 - Toiletries

+- Money

-- Any mobility equipment you use
+- · Any mobility equipment you use

 Guidance on how to dress on the ward and in communal areas

 To maintain privacy and dignity we ask that patients wear appropriate clothing on the ward and in the communal areas.

 Is there anything I should not bring to the ward?

 We would ask that you do not bring items such as televisions, stereos, laptops/tablets with you, all electrical items must be handed over to staff and checked before they can be used.

 - Valuable jewellery

 - Weapons of any kind

 - Non-prescribed or illicit drugs

 - Large amounts of cash

 - Alcohol

 - Any offensive materials

 Wherever possible we encourage all patients to be responsible for their own possessions.
 We do provide lockers to keep small sums of money and belongings safe.
-We cannot accept any responsibility for loss of or damage to, personal property including money, unless you have been given an official receipt from the Trust.
+We cannot accept any responsibility for loss of or damage to, personal property including money, mobile phones and other electronic devices - unless you have been given an official receipt from the Trust.
 Any medication that you have brought in with you will be securely stored away by the ward nurse.

 Important times

 Visiting

 To avoid meal times we have allocated the following visiting times:

 11.00am - 7.00pm

-All visitors will be to report to reception, our receptionist will contact the ward and visitors will be escorted through the core patient area to the ward by nursing staff.
-We ask all visitors not to enter any bed areas to respect the privacy and dignity of others.
+We ask visitors to report to the nurse in charge when they arrive and when they leave.
 If you ask, staff will make arrangements for you to talk privately with relatives/ carers and friends.
-We ask all visitors not to enter any bed areas to respect the privacy and dignity of others.
-For any visits outside of these times, please speak to a member of the team to make prior arrangements.
+We ask all visitors not to enter any bed areas to respect the privacy and dignity of others (unless you have prior agreement from the Ward Sister/Charge Nurse).
+If you think your relative or loved one would benefit from a visit outside of these times, please speak to a member of the team to make prior arrangements.
+Please note, no visits are permitted in the garden areas on the wards.